Thinking of painting over damp? Follow these expert tips to make sure you get it right

 Can I use a dark colour paint to hide damp?

-Damp can lead to mould and you want to try to remove mould from walls without damaging paint before you have to go further.
-It can also affect wood so check out our How to clean mould off wood guide to get a clean surface for painting.
+Damp can lead to mould and you might want to try to remove mould from walls without damaging paint, before you go further.
+It can also affect wood, so check out how to clean mould off wood to ensure you get a clean surface for painting.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.